trevor-dolby-at-ibm-com/ace-kafka-es/README.md

 - Attempting to port-forward from the ACE system into the cluster will not work as expected due to the same issues presented by option 3 and also because of the way Kafka works: the client connects to the bootstrap server and is then told to connect to other Kafka servers, and those later connections will be made to hostnames that will in general not be forwarded.
-This applies to connections made to a normal Event Gateway also (it replies with hosts from KAFKA_ADVERTISED_LISTENER, but see [here](#event-gateway) for a possible workaround), and so option 1 is preferred over port forwarding.
+It is possible to use an [Event Gateway](#event-gateway) to work around this, but otherwise option 1 is preferred over port forwarding.

 For the Lite plan on IBM Cloud, the (simplified) picture is as follows: